 For operation and maintenance purposes, our websites and any third party services may collect files that record interaction with the websites (System Logs) or use for this purpose other personal data (such as IP Address).

 Changes to this Policy

-We review our privacy practices from time to time, and reserve the right to make changes to this policy at any time by giving notice through a website feature or by emailing you.
+We review our privacy practices from time to time, and carry out regular data protection impact assessments on an ongoing basis.
+We reserve the right to make changes to this policy at any time by giving notice through a website feature or by emailing you.
 We recommend that you check the contents of the policy whenever you have any new questions about privacy and our use of data, referring to the date of the last modification listed at the bottom of the policy.

 If you object to any changes to the policy, you must cease using the websites and can request that we delete your personal data.
 Unless stated otherwise, the then-current policy applies to all data that we maintain.

 If you have any questions or comments about this policy, please use the contact us feature on our website, or email us at firstname.lastname@example.org.

 The data controller for the purpose of this Policy is Go2Africa (Pty) Ltd (incorporated in South Africa) with registered address at Go2Africa House, 12A Portswood Road, V&A Waterfront, Cape Town, 8001, South Africa.